lsst/LDM-493/_platforms.rst

 LSST Data Management documentation is considered on par with scientific literature.
 Being close to the implementation, continuously tested, and written by the collective team, DM’s technical documentation is the most accurate and scientifically useful reference for detailed aspects of the Data Management System.
 To integrate with scientific literature, DM technical documentation is citeable according to the expectations of the astronomy community and the LSST Project.
-This section describes how DM documentation is made citeable through Digital Object Identifiers, registration with the NASA Astrophysics Data System, and storage on the LSST Project DocuShare.
+This section describes how DM documentation is made citeable through Digital Object Identifiers and registration with the NASA Astrophysics Data System.

 .. _doi: